 When taken on a twice weekly basis Ketamine is helpful with Anxiety Symptoms.

 Ketamine by itself is helpful with the symptoms of Post Traumatic Stress Disorder (PTSD).
-Current research has revealed that Ketamine Assisted Psychotherapy (KAP), taking a small dose of Ketamine during a therapy session, can help people make progress that could not previously be attained.
-Ketamine Assisted Psychotherapy will soon become one of the gold standards of treatment for PTSD. our practice can provide KAP by Telemedicine upon request.
-We can also provide the medication for KAP with a psychotherapist of your choice.
+Current research has revealed that Ketamine Assisted Talk Therapy KATT, the use of Ketamine during a talk therapy session, can help people make progress that could not previously be attained.
+Ketamine assisted talk therapy will soon become one of the gold standards of treatment for PTSD. our practice can provide KATT by Telemedicine upon request.
+We can also provide the medication for Ketamine Assisted Psychotherapy (KAP) with a psychotherapist of your choice.
 Please have your psychotherapist contact us.

 Ketamine can also be very helpful for recovery from substance use disorders.
 It is the only medication that helps treat cravings for all of the following substances: alcohol, opiates, cocaine, marijuana.
 Some patients have also used Ketamine to assist in their recovery from Kratom addiction.

 Ketamine can cause sedation at the time of use.
 It should only be taken while sitting or lying down in bed.
 It should be used the first time with someone sitting with you.
 It should not be used in combination with any other medication‘s that are sedating or any other substances that are sedating.
 Ketamine should not be taken in the bath, in a sauna, in a hot tub, in a sensory deprivation tank, or in any other situation that would be dangerous if sedated.
 It can be deadly in combination with alcohol intoxication.
 It can be deadly if used by an alcoholic that has not gone through detoxification treatment.
 It can elevate the blood pressure and pulse as much as moderate exercise does.